 4. You Don’t Connect to EHRs, You Connect to Health Systems

 This is one of the more daunting things about developing for healthcare.
 You might start by checking out some API documents and feel pretty OK about all of it.
 Then once you realize the other moving parts required to bring your product to fruition, reality sets in: you are thrust into a world of project managers, scope documents, and security reviews.
 What happened to that clean little API on the website?

 Basically, each health system you connect to is its own little fiefdom, and each is going to bring its own set of new up-front requirements, plus different technical back-ends that you need to normalize and harmonize.

 This is part of the reason we started Redox: we saw a way to take this vast discrepancy in the way healthcare is stored and simplify it.
 From the project management and paperwork, to the connection infrastructure, we’ve solved some main problems so you don’t have to.

 This one may sound self-serving, but it’s true.
 Your product will only be successful if it integrates within your user’s workflows.
 Most of the time, this means EHR integration.
 Think about it: health systems spend millions (sometimes billions) of dollars to implement EHRs.
 No matter what you build, you are not going to disrupt that this year.
 Focus on making a really solid product and Redox will make it work seamlessly with the EHR.

-One of the best things about working at Redox is seeing so many awesome applications being created (like as those on our gallery), and actually being able to solve real-world problems for them at scale.
+One of the best things about working at Redox is seeing so many awesome applications being created, and actually being able to solve real-world problems for them at scale.
 If you’re a rockstar developer, get in touch with us we’ll work towards creating a custom integration strategy kit.